-Therefore, whether you are in the market for the quickest policy and/or the lowest priced policy we can point you in the right direction and give you the guidance you need to help you obtain the lowest price on life insurance with type 2 diabetes.
-Call us today for a free consultation.
+And that is where TermLife2Go can shine.
+Whether you are in the market for the quickest policy and/or the lowest priced policy, we can point you in the right direction and give you the guidance you need to help you obtain the lowest price on life insurance with type 2 diabetes.

 Need life insurance fast?
-We work with some of the best no exam life insurance companies.
-We can direct you to the most diabetic life insurance friendly no exam company in the marketplace, some that may offer you coverage in as little as 24 hours!
+We also work with the best no exam life insurance companies.
+We can direct you to the most diabetic life insurance friendly no exam company in the marketplace, some that may offer you instant approval!

 Everything you need to know about getting life insurance with type 2 diabetes